Political positions of the Democratic Party (United States): LGBT rights

 The 2020 Democratic Party platform endorsed the principle that no one should face discrimination based on their gender identity and sexual orientation.
 It supports the Equality Act (United States), anti-bullying prevention for LGBT youth, the Don't Ask, Don't Tell Repeal Act of 2010, and the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act.
 Democrats also support marriage equality, and the Respect for Marriage Act.

 The party also opposes discriminatory federal and state constitutional laws, and other attempts to deny equal protection of the laws to committed same-sex couples seeking the rights as other married couples, and efforts by other nations criminalizing homosexual conduct or ignoring abuse.

 Legal issues

 Gun control

 U.S. opinion on gun control issues is deeply divided along political lines, as shown in this 2021 survey.

-With a stated goal of reducing crime and homicide, the Democratic Party has introduced various gun control measures, most notably the Gun Control Act of 1968, the Brady Bill of 1993, and Crime Control Act of 1994.
+With a stated goal of reducing crime and homicide, the Democratic Party has introduced various gun control measures, most notably the Gun Control Act of 1968, the Brady Bill of 1993, and Violent Crime Control and Law Enforcement Act (1994).
 However, some Democrats, especially rural, Southern, and Western Democrats, favor fewer restrictions on firearm possession and warned that the party was defeated in the 2000 presidential election in rural areas because of the issue.
 In the national platform for 2008, the only statement explicitly favoring gun control was a plan calling for renewal of the 1994 Assault Weapons Ban.